You may wish to read an introduction to this section first.

 Spedale di S. Maria del Buon Ges¨: fresco over the entrance by a follower of Gentile da Fabriano

 Fabriano is the hometown of Gentile da Fabriano (ca 1370-1427) a painter whose wooden golden polyptychs are in many museums of the world, but whose frescoes, including the ceiling of a side nave at S. Giovanni in Laterano are lost.
-You may wish to see Adoration of the Magi at the Uffizi Gallery in Florence (it opens in another window) which is considered his masterpiece.
 His works influenced many other painters of Fabriano and of the Marches.

 Piazza del Mercato: (above) a XIVth century portico belonging to a hospital; (below) fountain with inscription making reference to Pope Alexander VI